Kyrgyzstan populist tipped for easy win in presidential vote

 Japarov, who was sprung from jail by supporters during the crisis before a court overturned his conviction, has styled himself as an uncompromising opponent of organised crime and systemic corruption.

-He has poured scorn on critics, some of whom have speculated that criminal networks are behind his rise for power.
+He has poured scorn on critics, some of whom have speculated that criminal networks are behind his rise to power.

 But he struck a unifying tone in his last campaign appearance on Friday in Bishkek.